Turnditch 1 mile.

 Boasting beautiful views, this Turnditch cottage is full of character, including a galleried en-suite king-size double bedroom, which is accessed directly from the stairs, and a warming, woodburner-style gas stove to settle beside on cosy evenings.

-Outside this Derbyshire cottage near Turnditch, there is a very pretty garden with a small patio and lawn complete with gazebo, a perfect place to sit and enjoy a pre-dinner drink and chat about what to explore tomorrow!
+Outside this Derbyshire cottage near Turnditch, there is a very pretty garden which is private and enclosed, with a small patio and lawn complete with gazebo, a perfect place to sit and enjoy a pre-dinner drink and chat about what to explore tomorrow!

 The village of Turnditch offers some good food pubs, and is surrounded by a network of walks that lead into the Amber Valley and Derbyshire Dales.

 Close by are the interesting towns of Belper, Ashbourne, Matlock and Matlock Bath, as well as exciting Alton Towers, making this area ideal for any type of holiday, with walking, climbing, pretty villages and historic houses all waiting to be discovered in this beautiful part of the Peak District.

 A lovely, romantic Turnditch cottage for couples to enjoy.

 One king-size double bedroom with en-suite corner bath, shower over, basin and WC.
 Kitchen.
 Sitting room with dining area and gas stove.